locomoco28/instagram-personal-data-viewer/README.md

 ## instagram-personal-data-viewer
+**The codebase is horrible**

+I apologize for the bad codebase and the bad performance.
+Opening a chat loads all messages before displaying them.
+Therefore it's pretty slow when opening chats with a lot of messages and is heavy on the memory.

-# View your Instagram data in a nice UI instead of plain JSON
+# View your Instagram data in a "nice" UI instead of plain JSON
 _[How to request personal data on Instagram](https://help.instagram.com/181231772500920)_

 This is a simple tool to view your personal data that you can request on Instagram.
 I have created this tool because I thought it's pretty unhandy of Instagram to just give the user multiple zip archives containing plain json.